vinegarhq/vinegarhq.github.io/src/Sober/FAQ/index.md

 ## How do I know I meet the requirements to run Sober?

+>SSE4.2 will be emulated on SSE4.1 CPUs, don't expect good performance.

-- For CPU, you can run `grep "sse4_1" /proc/cpuinfo` on your terminal.
-If SSE4.1 is available, it should be highlighted when you run the command.
+- For CPU, you can run `grep "sse4_1" /proc/cpuinfo` and `grep "sse4_2" /proc/cpuinfo` respectively.
+After running the commands SSE4.1 and 4.2 should be highlighted if your cpu supports them.
 - For RAM, see if memory pressure is too high while running Sober.
 - For GPU, check the next question.
 - For Flatpak installation, make sure you followed the guide [here](https://flathub.org/setup).